How to look for records of... Jacobite Risings 1715 and 1745

 - index in List and Index Society vol 173

-SP 36 contains 163 volumes.
-You can search the first 72 volumes by keyword in our catalogue.
+SP 36 contains 163 volumes, they can be searched by keyword in our catalogue.
 There is also a four-volume manuscript list of the whole series, in the reading rooms in The National Archives at Kew.
-Work is currently underway to catalogue SP 36/73-105.

 Other series of state papers contain supplementary information.
 In particular: